Ted's Hiking World Oneida Lake

 Over the Tioga Crest is my beloved 20 Lakes Basin

-Fully three miles into the hike lies the wilderness border.
+Fully three miles into the hike lies the wilderness border, which actually ran next to the roadsides for much of the way.

 *